 What Stiga Pro Carbon offers in its price tag is elegant because of its high-quality build process.
 It offers high-end materials in it, though at a low price.
 There are two Carbon fiber piles, the manufacturer used in the racket, which has a 7-ply blade in total.

 It makes the racket more economical weight, and it helps to generate accurate shots at the right place.
 Pro Carbon produces the most reliable and trustworthy spins.
 Some professionals rated it at ten, which implies a great impression in the paddle industry.
-Apart from that, it provides a speed of 9.9, which is a top-class speed, and this racket is an outstanding option for intermediate level players.
+Apart from that, it provides a speed of 9.9, which is a top-class speed, and this racket is an outstanding option for intermediate-level players.

 Comparing with caliber rackets, it offers nearly the same quality at a quarter price tag.
-Only specs a player can feel after a couple of months the rubber becomes weak, and it needs to replace by a new one.
+Only specs a player can feel after a couple of months the rubber becomes weak, and it needs to replace with a new one.

 - Performance-Level Table Tennis Racket with curved pro handle.